Hieuducemo/Weather-application/README.md

 # Weather-application
-I was inspired by the project Movie Reccomendation by senior Dang Quy Tai Fiscal 23-5KB-C. Use the API to get information from a web, here specifically https://openweathermap.org/.
+I was inspired by the project Movie Reccomendation by senior Dang Quy Tai in 23-5KB-C. Use the API to get information from a web, here specifically https://openweathermap.org/.
 I created a program capable of showing the current weather of a country in general and a city in particular through factors such as temperature, humidity, sunrise and sunset times..